 Private Equity Round in 2013

-ChemEOR, Inc. specializes in developing and supplying customized chemical products for the global oil and natural gas production industry.
-Founded in 2005 and headquartered in Covina, California, the company offers a range of products, including surfactants, polymers, gels, and specialty chemicals.
-These products are essential for various applications such as well stimulation, reservoir recovery, and flow assurance, particularly in mature fields, shale development, and deep-water operations.
-ChemEOR employs molecular design techniques to create environmentally friendly and cost-effective formulations, thereby enhancing oil production and recovery rates.
-The company operates production and distribution facilities in Houston, Los Angeles, Denver, and Midland, facilitating its commitment to improving energy access while minimizing environmental impact.
+ChemEOR, Inc. specializes in the development and supply of customized chemical products for the oil and natural gas production industry on a global scale.
+Founded in 2005 and headquartered in Covina, California, the company produces surfactants, polymers, gels, and specialty products that enhance well stimulation, reservoir recovery, and flow assurance in various applications, including mature fields, shale development, and deepwater projects.
+ChemEOR's innovative approach employs molecular design methods to create cost-effective and environmentally friendly formulations, aimed at increasing oil production rates and improving recovery from aging fields.
+The company operates production and distribution facilities in Houston, Los Angeles, Denver, and Midland, contributing to enhanced energy access while striving to minimize environmental impact.

 Alphabet Energy